nikramakrishnan/codechef-solutions/README.md

 There may be some corrupt/empty/incorrectly named files.
 Feel free to open issues and tell me about them.

 We can also discuss the efficiency, correctness, and just about anything related to any question.

+You won't find solutions to currently running contests here :P